 Saint Mary's Cathedral in Black and White

 I don’t like overcast weather.
-A few clouds in the sky are more my style.
-A few of the cumulus type make everything pretty.
-That’s what I got when I photographed St. Mary’s Cathedral in Tokyo’s Bunkyo ward.
-It was a classic building under a perfect sky.
+Barren sky is boring.
+Something in the middle is great.
+Cumulus clouds are my style.
+A few of those make everything pretty.
+When I photographed St. Mary’s Cathedral in Bunkyo ward that was what I had.
+This classic building was under perfect conditions.
+It is a great Tokyo photo spot.

-I think monochrome was a good choice for these photos.
-First, by removing the color, the structure stands out.
-And second, I added contrast to the sky in Photoshop.
+Black and white was a good choice for these photos.
+By removing the color, the structure stands out.
+Then I added contrast to the sky in Photoshop.
 That created more separation between the subject and background.
+I hope I got it right.
+Let me know if I didn’t.

 Here are some “facts” about the building.
 Home to the Roman Catholic Archdiocese of Tokyo, it was designed by Kenzo Tange.
 Construction work finished in 1964, the same year as the Tokyo Olympics.
-If you could look down on it from above, you would see the building is in the shape of a cross.
+You would see the building is shaped like a cross if you had a bird’s-eye view.
 It’s hard to believe it’s now more than fifty years old.
-But, as the construction is stainless steel, that should hardly be surprising.
+The stainless steel construction makes it look amazing.

-St. Mary’s is a beautiful building.
+St. Mary’s Cathedral is beautiful.
 The shape, the angles, and the materials combine to make it something special.
 I think the architect might have been divinely inspired when he put pen to paper for this project.

-The only complaint I can make is that photography is prohibited inside.
+The only complaint I have is that photography is prohibited inside.
 The interior, especially the altar area, is amazing and needs to be seen to be believed.
 If you enjoy churches or architectural photography, you should visit Saint Mary’s.

 Where is St. Mary’s Cathedral?

-The church is near Gokokuji and Edogawabashi Stations (Exit 1a).
-Both are on the Tokyo Metro Yurakucho line.
-It is about a fifteen-minute walk from either.
-Click here to see it on Google Maps.
+The church is near Gokokuji (Exit 6)and Edogawabashi Stations (Exit 1a).
+They are on the Tokyo Metro Yurakucho line.
+It is about a fifteen-minute walk from both.

 Are public restrooms available?

-Kenzo Tange must have received some divine inspiration when he designed St. Mary’s Cathedral.
-It is a wonderful place for architectural photographers.
+Did Kenzo Tange receive divine inspiration when he designed St. Mary’s Cathedral?
+I don’t know but he created a wonderful place for architectural photographers.
 And that roof is incredible.
-But, before you go, just check the weather forecast to get those nice clouds.
+But, before you go, check the weather forecast for those nice clouds.
+Leave questions and comments below.

 Leave a Comment